How to use route diagnostics

 - the max elevation is high enough to raise acclimatization concerns

-- the route has a few major climbs that likely dominate the feel of the trip
+- the route has a few major climbs that dominate route cost

 Step 4: Use Grade vs distance to find where the steepest terrain sits